From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 Bias and stereotyping

-Generative AI learns from its interaction with users, and if enough people reinforce stereotypes in their prompts or feedback, this will eventually skew the results for everyone else.
+Generative AI learns from its interaction with users, and if enough people reinforce stereotypes in their prompts or feedback, this will eventually skew the responses for everyone else.
 Since up to 38.6% of data used by AI is biased, it’s no wonder that its output has the same problem.

 In one popular example, an Asian student asked generative AI to turn her photo into a professional LinkedIn profile photo, but it altered her features, making her skin lighter and her eyes blue.
-The reason?
-Other users accepted such changes or specifically asked for them in prompts.

-An original photo of the student vs. the AI-generated result
+(An original photo of the student vs. the AI-generated result)

 Factual unreliability